nsg-ethz/p4-learning/exercises/04-L2_Learning/README.md

 The implementation of the controller heavily uses two features from `p4-utils`.
 The `Topology` object and the `SimpleSwitchAPI` object:

-1. Topology object: when a topology is created with `p4run` all the useful topology information is encoded in a the `topolog.db` file which can be then loaded by the p4-utils `Topology` object.
+1. Topology object: when a topology is created with `p4run` all the useful topology information is encoded in a the `topology.json` file which can be then loaded by the p4-utils `Topology` object.
 Using this object you can get rich information about the topology.
 To check when is this object used in the controller's code look for `self.topology`.
 Documentation regarding this will be released soon.